solosodium/MakeyOneDayBuild/README.md

 # MakeyOneDayBuild
-A Makey Makey Go game and input handling helper
+A Makey Makey Go game and input handling helper.

 ## Intro
 This repo contains a complete game built with Unity3D and an [input handling helper script] (Assets/Scripts/MakeyGoInput.cs) for Makey Makey Go with the following features: